 - Is there a specific PTCAS GRE code I should use?

 Yes.
 Official GRE scores are required and must be reported via the UTC PTCAS GRE code: 0464.
 An application is considered incomplete until official scores are reported to PTCAS via this code.
+We cannot access scores sent to any other code.

 - When should I take the GRE?